mwchmiel/mwchmiel.github.io/cv.md

 ------
 <h2>Invited Talks:</h2>
 ------
+**Avian-Bryophyte interaction networks: insights from an ornithological approach to bryophyte ecology** 2021.
+Annual Meeting of the Ecology Society of America.
+Online.

 **Animal-Mediated Dispersal of Bryophytes** 2019.
 Portland State University.
 Portland, OR

 **Avian Dispersal Networks and Metacommunity Structure in Bryophyte Assemblages** 2019.
 Reed College.
 Portland, OR